DOAJ/doaj/static_content/_docs/content/faq.md

 DOAJ is a Python/Flask web app with a JSON document store.
 The code is open source and can be found in [our GitHub repository](https://github.com/DOAJ/doaj).

 DOAJ uses Bootstrap which is the framework used to build the DOAJ website.
 This contains some Javascript for some of its features.

----

-## Finding content in DOAJ

-### Browsing by subject

-The subject classifications used to [Browse by subject]() page are structured as follows:

-+ subjects separated by a full stop (.) are part of the same category.
-For example: 'Philosophy.
-Psychology.
-Religion' is one category.
-+ where two subjects are separated by a colon (:), the second subject is a subcategory of the first.
-For example: 'Philosophy.
-Psychology.
-Religion: Philosophy (General)'.
-This journal has been categorised as General Philosophy.
-+ where subjects are separated by a pipe (\|), the second category has no relation to the first.
-For example: 'Philosophy.
-Psychology.
-Religion: Philosophy (General) \| Social Sciences: Social sciences (General)' means that this journal has been categorised both as General Philosophy and General Social Sciences.

-### Searching by keyword

-You can choose to filter your search results by ‘keyword’.

-Journal keywords are chosen by the person applying for a journal.
-They are reviewed and edited by the DOAJ Team.
-They are more arbitrary than the subject classification.